In simple terms, plug-in hybrid electric vehicles (EVs) work by using both an internal combustion engine and electric motor to run the car.

 Most of them allow you to choose whether you drive on electricity or petrol, with most drivers choosing to use the battery in and around town and the engine (or a combination of the two) on longer motorway journeys.

-With that in mind, here are our favourite plug-in hybrid cars:
+With that in mind, here are some of the best plug-in hybrid cars:

 Hyundai Santa Fe